 Patmos Architecture

-The highlights of Patmos architecture are seen in the beautiful settlement presenting a plethora of whitewashed mansions and Aegean style houses that embrace the fortified monastery in Chora.
-A house in Patmos is divided into two parts serving the basic needs of the locals with a lovely flourishing garden and storage areas in the basement.
-The Byzantine structural elements which are often seen in the capital testify the island's historical importance throughout the ages.
+The highlights of Patmos architecture are seen in the beautiful settlement, presenting a plethora of whitewashed mansions and Aegean-style houses that embrace the fortified monastery in Chora.
+A typical Patmian house is divided into two parts, serving the basic needs of the locals.
+It has a lovely flourishing garden and storage areas in the basement.
+A defining characteristic of traditional houses on the island is the mantomata, stones laid around the doors and windows, painted grey or ochre.
+The Byzantine structural elements are often seen in the capital testify to the island's rich and diverse history.

-Visitors can enjoy their stay in many of the traditional hotels that have respected the traditional architecture.
+Visitors can enjoy their stay in many of the hotels found throughout the island that have respected traditional architecture.

 MORE GENERAL INFO ABOUT PATMOS